-Storage resources may be charged specifically in the day ahead market for local area reliability concerns. infeasibility.
-These requirements are set by the ISO's operation engineering team on specific days when local infeasibilities are very infrequent and an indicator of tight system conditions are particularly tight in local areas and generation.
-In 2018, there is required to ensure reliability in the event of was only a contingency.
-If these imposed requirements result in charging storage resources in the day ahead market, the minimum state of charge requirement will also maintain this state of charge-single day (July 25) when a residual unit commitment process infeasibility occurred, and only a single day in 2019 (June 7).
+The ISO does not intend to impose the minimum state of charge requirement every day.
+The ISO will only impose the minimum state of charge if the residual unit commitment (RUC) process results in an infeasibility.
+These infeasibilities are very infrequent and an indicator of tight system conditions.
+In 2018, there was only a single day (July 25) when a residual unit commitment process infeasibility occurred, and only a single day in 2019 (June 7).
 There was very hot weather in 2020 and infeasibilities occurred during 23 days including: August 13-21, August 24, September 5-7, September 28-October 3, October 5, and October 14-16.
 Infeasibilities represent days when the system is stressed and there may be challenges meeting load in the real-time market.

-The charge requirements will The ISO noted in previous papers that storage could be smoothed ever-essential to operating the grid on days outside of the ones with the most critical needs.
+The ISO noted in previous papers that storage could be essential to operating the grid on days outside of the ones with the most critical needs.
 The minimum state of charge requirement does not cover all days, and there likely will be some days when storage (and state of charge from the storage fleet) is essential to ensuring the grid operates reliably.
 The ISO operators will continue to have access to exceptional dispatch tools, which may be applied to storage resources on these days to ensure state of charge availability if necessary.

-The charge requirements will be implemented as targets for the end of the hour, so they are achievable within which the 5-minute dispatch instructions. market will ensure through the optimization.
-For example, if the minimum state of charge requirement is zero MWh in the prior hour and 12 MWh for the current hour, say hour ending 12, then the minimum-state of charge requirement for the first five minute 11:55-12:00 interval would be one MWh, then two will 12 MWh for each time the second optimization runs and includes this as an interval, increasing by one MWh with each successive interval and ending with a requirement of 12 MWh for the final 5-minute interval within the binding or advisory time horizons.
+The charge requirements will be implemented as targets for the end of the hour, which the 5-minute market will ensure through the optimization.
+For example, if the minimum state of charge requirement is 12 MWh for the current hour, say hour ending 12, then the state of charge requirement for the 11:55-12:00 interval will 12 MWh for each time the optimization runs and includes this as an interval within the binding or advisory time horizons.

-It is important for resource owners to understand how Operators will have the ability to cancel the minimum state of charge in the real-time market.
+Operators will have the ability to cancel the minimum state of charge in the real-time market.
 If real-time conditions are anticipated to be milder than day-ahead conditions, the ISO operations team will have the ability to cancel the minimum state of charge requirements.
 If the operators take this action, they will have the ability to do so at some point between 8:00am and 11:00am.
-Further, should a real-time situation evolve while operations is evaluating the market between 8:00am and 11:00am where an hourly infeasibility is likely to occur later in the day-similar to what would have been projected by the residual unit commitment process-operators will have the ability to impose the minimum state of charge in the real-time market even when one was not triggered through the residual unit commitment process.

-This minimum state of charge requirement will work for bidding into the real-time market and state of charge management.
-This tool will only stipulate a minimumthreshold state of charge that a resource needs to maintain based on day-ahead market discharge schedules.
+This minimum state of charge requirement will only stipulate a threshold state of charge that a resource needs to maintain based on day-ahead market discharge schedules.
 These minimums will be determined at the conclusion of the day-ahead market run process and will be known to scheduling coordinators in advance of the real-time market.
 Knowing these minimums and how actual state of charge values develop in the real-time market may encourage resource operators to adapt bids in the real-time market to increase state of charge for resources so that they have more availability to respond to unexpected high real-time market prices.